daattali/daattali.github.io/_posts/2015-03-09-I-finally-have-a-site.md

 This website is currently in its infancy, so do let me know if you find any bugs/typos/have any comments at all.
 All comments are welcome.
 Unless they're not nice, in which case a PayPal donation is required for me to read your comment.

+---

+For absolutely no reason, this post will be signed off with a photo of my family from 2014.
+Less than half of us are looking and I'm just a floating head - perfectly describes the mess that is my family.
 ![Family pic]({{ site.url }}/img/2014-family-livingroom.jpeg)